fyceu/Threat-Hunting-Unauthorized-TOR/README.md

 ## Recommendations

 **Incident Reponse**
-- Workstation is isolated from the network immediately and relevant logs and artefacts are collected
+- Workstation is isolated immediately and relevant logs and artefacts are collected
 - Conduct antivirus/EDR scan to check for additional tools, scripts, or malware that may have been installed
 - Search network for signs of susipcious or unusual activity from this host `fasi-threat-hun`